 Once photographs are submitted to the production team and it appears the locations might work both artistically and logistically, the location manager will return with additional members of the production team.
 On this technical survey, or "tech scout", the team will determine what may or may not work for the project.
 The tech scout may include the following key players:

 Depending on the type of production there may be additional crew involved with the tech scout.

 Once the camera starts to roll, the production is moving at full speed.
 With possibly hundreds of people on payroll, if delays occur even for one day, it can cost tens or hundreds of thousands of dollars.
-There are numerous variables - most commonly weather - can cause a complete change in the shooting schedule, and these changes have to be addressed quickly and efficiently.
-Most television and film production companies keep a "cover set" (an alternative interior location) that can be used so the shooting day is not lost.
+There are numerous variables - most commonly weather - that can cause a complete change in the shooting schedule, and these changes have to be addressed quickly and efficiently.
+Most high-budget productions keep a "cover set" (an alternative interior location) that can be used so the filming day is not lost.
 A company may also get ahead or behind schedule, making it necessary to change or expand the use of a location.
 Other variables can include the illness of an actor, a script rewrite or the failure of special equipment to arrive on time.
-Production companies are used to dealing with this kind of sudden change, but they'll need the understanding and cooperation of the community to make it all work.
+Production companies are used to dealing with this kind of sudden change, but they'll need the understanding and cooperation of the community to make it work.